jenkins-x/jx-docs/content/en/blog/news/2021-no-docker.md

 * [automate setting up the CI / CD](/v3/develop/create-project/) for your projects including automatically creating versioned container images and helm charts whenever you merge changes to the main branch
 * [automatic promotion through environments via GitOps](https://jenkins-x.io/v3/develop/environments/promotion/) so that new versions of your services are automatically promoted to your `Staging` environment and, by default, when approved are promoted to `Production`
 * [Preview Environments](https://jenkins-x.io/v3/develop/environments/preview/) automatically spin up Preview Environments for your Pull Requests so you can get fast feedback before changes are merged to the main branch

+Once someone on your team has [setup up Jenkins X](https://jenkins-x.io/v3/admin/) then please follow the [development guide](/v3/develop/developing/)

 ### other handy kubectl commands